Chetan-Seth/Java-Automation-Framework/README.md

 The framework leverages various libraries and tools to facilitate data-driven testing, logging, reporting, and integration with cloud-based testing platforms.

-🚀 About the Framework
+About the Framework
-This framework is built to support automation testing for both UI and API with key features such as:
+This framework supports automation testing for both UI and API with features such as:

 Functional and Regression Testing.
 Cross-browser and Headless mode support.